 Flaming Hair: Ares.
 Hermes had this in his original design, but his appearance was tweaked between II and III to give him hair made of pure light.

 Jerkass Gods: Many of them.
 The comic is reveals that in order to see which one of them was better, they forced their chosen champions to take part in the quest for Ambrosia... by plaguing their home-lands with disease, famine and plague.
+Being infected by the evils of Pandora's Box certainly didn't help.

 The King of the Olympian Gods and father of several Gods and mortals, Kratos included.
 Zeus initially supports Kratos in his revenge against Ares, but later grows paranoid over the power Kratos obtains and betrays him.